ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 - `PASSWORD_HASH_PLAINTEXT`

 Login with the removed hashes doesn't longer work.
-Users can request a new, valid password using the "Forgot password" feature.
+Users can use the "Forgot password" feature to request a new, valid password.

 ### Strict types for PHP API